wtsi-hgi/baton-python-wrapper/README.md

 # Setup connection to iRODS using baton
 irods = connect_to_irods_with_baton("/where/baton/binaries/are/installed/", skip_baton_binaries_validation=False) # type: Connection

-# Get information about the data objects or collections at the given path(s) in iRODS
+# Get all information about the data objects or collections at the given path(s) in iRODS
 irods.data_object.get_by_path("/collection/data_object")    # type: Sequence[DataObject]:
 irods.collection.get_by_path(["/collection", "/other_collection"])   # type: Sequence[Collection]: